carbon-design-system/carbon/docs/guides/support.md

 Whether you are new or a seasoned veteran, being a maintainer of the Carbon Design System can be overwhelming and can often lead to feelings of imposter syndrome.
-Whether you are triaging new issues in Github or responding to Slack threads in our support channels, here are some responses that can help get the conversation started in case you get stuck.
+Whether you are triaging new issues in GitHub or responding to Slack threads in our support channels, here are some responses that can help get the conversation started in case you get stuck.